kitzeslab/audiomoth-performance/report.md

 the device without any housing and (as it is more commonly used) in various protective housings.

-This report is organized as follows: Section 2.0 describes the testing methodology and reports on the variation between individual AudioMoth devices.
-Section 3.0 examines the AudioMoth's five gains settings.
+This report is organized as follows: [Section 2](#20-testing-methodology) describes the testing methodology and reports on the variation between individual AudioMoth devices.
+[Section 3](#30-audiomoth-gain-settings) examines the AudioMoth's five gains settings.
-Section 4.0 reports the on-axis frequency response of the AudioMoth with no housing, and with three housings (a vacuum-sealing bag, a Ziplock bag, and a laser-cut hard case, see Figure 2).
-Section 5.0 reports the polar response patterns for the horizontal and vertical planes, with and without housings.
-Section 6.0 examines the effects of strapping an AudioMoth to trees.
-Finally, Section7.0 offers a brief discussion of the findings from this report.
+[Section 4](#40-on-axis-frequency-response) reports the on-axis frequency response of the AudioMoth with no housing, and with three housings (a vacuum-sealing bag, a Ziplock bag, and a laser-cut hard case, see Figure 2).
+[Section 5](#50-polar-frequency-responses) reports the polar response patterns for the horizontal and vertical planes, with and without housings.
+[Section 6](#60-acoustic-effects-of-mounting-audiomoth-on-trees) examines the effects of strapping an AudioMoth to trees.
+Finally, [Section 7](#70-discussion) offers a brief discussion of the findings from this report.

 ## 2.0 Testing Methodology